top of page

 No one who visits us can fail to be impressed and intrigued by the many interesting streets and landmarks.
 From the bustling farmers’ market of Orange Square to the grace of Belgrave Square, we have so many hidden treasures and historic monuments waiting to be discovered.

-Although we have spent much of the recent past working with developers and planning groups we are determined to broaden our reach over the next few years to include many other areas of social engagements and activities.
+Although we have spent much of the recent past working with developers and planning groups, we are determined to broaden our reach over the next few years to include many other areas of social engagements and activities.

 I look forward to meeting you at one of our forthcoming events.